 require documentation.
 For example, sickness, a doctor's excuse.

+the semester.
 You must let me know

 before the exam that you will not be able to take the exam in order to be